-There are many reasons that you may need to resort to having indoor recess.
-Rain, snow, sleet, and freezing temperatures all can put a big damper on going outdoors.
-I personally hate indoor recess; the noise, the moving around, the close quarters, the inability for the kids to get their energy out.
-At my school, we only have a play deck for outside time and once it covered with snow, you were done outdoors for a while.
+You may need to resort to indoor recess for many reasons.
+Rain, snow, sleet, and freezing temperatures can all put a big damper on going outdoors.
+I personally hate indoor recess; the noise, the moving around, the close quarters, and the inability of the kids to get their energy out.
+At my school, we only have a play deck for outside time, and once it is covered with snow, you were done outdoors for a while.
 So, I’m here to give you a list of 20+ activities to do inside so that you can save your sanity.
 Some of these great ideas have come from my amazing Instagram followers.

 FUN Ideas for Indoor Recess

-If you have a projector GoNoodle is perfect for indoor recess.
+If you have a projector, GoNoodle is perfect for indoor recess.
 If you haven’t signed up yet, you should go check it out at www.gonoodle.com.
-It’s FREE and it’s perfect for indoor recess because it’s easy for you to just turn on and all students can participate.
-I’ve found most kids enjoy it, even 5th graders but I’ve had some that didn’t want to participate.
+It’s FREE, and it’s perfect for indoor recess because it’s easy for you just to turn it on, and all students can participate.
+I’ve found most kids enjoy it, even 5th graders, but I’ve had some that didn’t want to participate.
 I just had them find a spot to sit and hang out to work on an individual activity.

 That should get you started.
 I have another post planned for more of my GoNoodle favorites at a later date.

 Whole-class games are great for involving everyone in the same activity.
 A lot of these ideas have spanned the decades, as they were games I played way back in my school years.
 They are still the favorites of students today.